 4 credits, not offered every year Discussion and analysis of various types of creative nonfiction such as literary journalism, memoirs, nature or science writing, literary travel writing, and personal essays.
-Prerequisite: Pass RD-090 or placement in RD-115; pass WR-095 or placement in WR-121.
+Prerequisite: Pass WRD-098 or placement in WR-121; or instructor consent.